-Right Turn for Yuma Veterans offers transitional housing in a group home setting for up to six male veterans who are homeless, or at risk of becoming homeless.
-A clean, comfortable, and safe environment provides our participants with a reliable stepping off point for return to independence.
+Right Turn for Yuma Veterans offers transitional housing in a group home setting for up to six male veterans at any given time who are homeless, or at risk of becoming homeless.
+A clean, comfortable, and safe environment provides our residents with a reliable stepping off point for their return to independence.

-We offer coordination of services and coaching where needed to assist veterans in taking the steps necessary to solve their own problems.
+We offer coordination of services with various local programs and life coaching where needed to assist veterans in taking the necessary steps to solve their own problems.

 Veterans are encouraged to volunteer in the community, participate in community activities, seek out and participate in healthy recreational activities, and to build beneficial friendships.

 The interaction between residents in the group living environment is very beneficial.
 The men practice many social skills necessary for living together in a positive and uplifting manner.
 This contributes to the success of each veteran upon returning to work, and in becoming involved in community activities.
 They actively practice appropriate conflict resolution, shared responsibility and shared goal setting activities.
 The men share the responsibilities of household chores, cooking, yard work and minor maintenance activities.
 They develop friendships which will be valuable to them indefinitely as they return to independent living.

 When our veterans initially enter our program we observe that they had lackluster expressions, seemed dejected and/or anxious.
 Most have no income or income prospects.
 They communicate minimally with staff members and little or none with other residents.
 Several have unresolved medical issues.
 Most are not participating in any community activities and had very limited or no ties to the community.